cachho/jadeship-browser-extension/readme.md

 If you change anything, you have to reload the extension in the browser.
 Because chrome can load unpacked files, it's quicker and recommended for developing, however both browsers must remain compatible.

 #### Chromium
 Chromium allows you to use use an unpacked folder, so running `npm run dev` or `tsc` is enough.
-Then you can load the unpacked folder `dist` by going to `chrome://extensions/`.
+The project is setup in a way, where you can go to `chrome://extensions/`, and load the root folder with `manifest.json` inside, it automatically points to the tsc-compiled files from inside `build/`.
+If you want to make sure everything works with the packaged zip, drag `dist/chromium.zip` into the `chrome://extensions/` window.

 #### Firefox
 The extension needs to be packed as a zip.
 To do so run `npm run build`.
-It can then be found at `dist/dist.zip`.
+It can then be found at `dist/firefox.zip`.
+Again, if you change anything you have to run the build script again.

-In firefox you have to load the zipped extension as a temporary addon.
+In Firefox, to test it in the browser, you have to load the zipped extension (`dist/firefox.zip`) as a temporary addon.
 This can be done at `about:debugging#/runtime/this-firefox`.